MachineLearningProject-2025/proj2/README.md

 ## ⚙️ 4.
 How to Reproduce Results

-This guide provides the steps to reproduce the final model training and generate the submission file using the provided Python modules.
+This guide provides the steps to reproduce the results for the two final models.

 ### 4.1.
 Environment Setup & Dependencies